-The insurance benefits on the CIBC Aeroplan Visa Business are decent, with quite a comprehensive suite of important insurances, such as:
+The insurance benefits on the CIBC Aeroplan® Visa* Business Card are decent, with quite a comprehensive suite of important coverage, such as:

-Flight and baggage delay insurance of up to $500 per person for delays of at least 4 hours and for baggage delays, there is a combined total of $1000
+Flight and baggage delay insurance of up to $500 per person for delays of at least four hours and for baggage delays, with a combined total of $1,000

 Car rental theft and damage insurance, which can replace the insurance fees that car rental companies are infamous for charging

 $500,000 Common Carrier Accident insurance, which protects you in case of a travel-related accident